wrporter/advent-of-code/day22/day22.md

 After shuffling your new, giant, factory order deck that many times, what number is on the card that ends up in position 2020?

+Your puzzle answer was 12706692375144.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.